Saturday, 4 October 2014

 3. Determining the genetics behind the mutation.

-All three 'labs' had the same underlying idea in that there was a small window with a number of fruit flies running around which the students were able to 'anaesthetise', so they stopped moving, and which they could then examine by clicking to get an enlarged image (see figure below).
-The students then answered questions associated with that particular section of the lab, such as what was the sex of the fruit fly, the type of mutation (if any), and determining the inheritance patterns for different crosses of fruit fly mutants.
+All three 'labs' had the same underlying idea in that there was a small window with several fruit flies running around which the students were able to 'anaesthetise', so they stopped moving, and which they could then examine by clicking to get an enlarged image (see figure below).
+The students then answered questions associated with that particular section of the lab, such as the sex of the fruit fly, the type of mutation (if any), and determining the inheritance patterns for different crosses of fruit fly mutants.

 Screen Shot 2012 02 23 at 07 24 02